SModelS/smodels-utils/README.rst

 **Among the tools in this repository you will find:**

-* code to validate the smodels-database, see [Validation](https://smodels.github.io/docs/Validation): [validation](https://github.com/SModelS/smodels-utils/tree/main/validation)
+* code to validate the smodels-database, see `Validation <https://smodels.github.io/docs/Validation>`_: `validation <https://github.com/SModelS/smodels-utils/tree/main/validation>`_
-* code to facilitate adding new experimental results to the database: [smodels_utils/dataPreparation](https://github.com/SModelS/smodels-utils/tree/main/smodels_utils/dataPreparation)
+* code to facilitate adding new experimental results to the database: `smodels_utils/dataPreparation <https://github.com/SModelS/smodels-utils/tree/main/smodels_utils/dataPreparation>`_

 **In addition this repository contains:**

-* code to automatically produce many of the wiki pages on https://smodels.github.io in markdown syntax
+* code to automatically produce many of the wiki pages on `https://smodels.github.io` in markdown syntax
-* code to port fastlim results to smodels: [fastlim_tools](https://github.com/SModelS/smodels-utils/tree/main/fastlim_tools)
+* code to port fastlim results to smodels: `fastlim_tools <https://github.com/SModelS/smodels-utils/tree/main/fastlim_tools>`_
 * code to write bibtex files with all analysis results, visualise and plot simplified models, and SMS results, etc etc etc (a few directories)

 * this current main branch is intended to work with SModelS 3.x.